William Lawrence is currently working on a musical, Dance On The Moon.

 Took down in dictation, typed, and worked creatively on the following projects:

-1, THE BARRIER – novel set in an India, up-country hill station at the time of the RAJ.
+1, THE BARRIER – novel set in an Indian up-country hill station at the time of the RAJ.

 2, THE SIGN – novel set in AD20 – centred around the character of a preacher, CALEB, who comes to believe himself to be the Messiah.

-4, SEARCH FOR NIRVANA – autobiography – researched and travelled with the writer to fined the perfect place to settle down.
+4, SEARCH FOR NIRVANA – autobiography – researched and travelled with the writer to find the perfect place to settle down.

-12, REFUGE – novel written in collaboration – centred around a man searching for a way to escape his suburban nightmare (unpublished).
+11, REFUGE – novel written in collaboration – centred around a man searching for a way to escape his suburban life by settling in Sri Lanka with a group of expats (unpublished).

 Career as a Sculptor